Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Discussion

 \section{Discussion}

 We proposed a full a Bayesian framework to identify disease subtypes via high-dimensional transcriptomic data.
 Our method is capable of performing gene selection, incorporating the guidance from a clinical outcome variable.
 Various types of clinical outcome variables, including continuous, binary, ordinal and survival data, could be incorporated as guidance in our framework.
 Conjugate priors were employed to facilitate the efficient Gibbs sampling.
 A decision framework was implemented to infer the false discovery rate of the selected genes.
-Through simulations as well as breast cancer gene expression data application, we demonstrated that our proposed method (i.e., the GuidedBayesianClustering method) was superior to the non-guided method (i.e., BayesianClustering method) in terms of both clustering accuracy and gene selection accuracy/interpretability.
+Through simulations and the application of breast cancer gene expression data, we demonstrated that our proposed method (i.e., the GuidedBayesianClustering method) was superior to the non-guided method (i.e., the BayesianClustering method) in terms of clustering accuracy and gene selection accuracy/interpretability.

-Since our method can only accommodate one clinical outcome variable, one issue is how to properly select the clinical guidance given multiple available clinical outcomes.
-If there exist domain knowledges, we suggest to select the outcome variable of the most biological interest as clinical guidance.
-On the other hand, if no domain knowledge can be used or one prefers a data driven approach, we suggest to try several outcome variables as guidance, and decide the best outcome guidance based on the biological interpretability of the clustering results (i.e., survival difference, pathway analysis).
-In our breast cancer application example, we would recommend to use the result from ER-GuidedBayesianClustering because of its (i) good subtype pattern; (ii) significant survival difference between subtypes; and (iii) most number of significant enriched pathways.
-To further address this issue, we will develop a multivariate outcome-guided Bayesian clustering method in the future, which will incorporate multiple outcome variables as the clinical guidance.
-With the accumulation of high-dimensional omics data and their relevant clinical outcomes, our proposed method will be quite applicable to identify clinically meaningful disease subtypes.
+One issue with our approach is the proper selection of clinical guidance when multiple clinical outcome variables are available, as only one clinical outcome variable can be accommodated to our method.
+We recommend that the most biologically significant outcome variable be selected as a clinical guide based on available domain knowledge.
+On the other hand, if domain knowledge is not available or a data driven approach is preferred, we recommend trying multiple clinical outcome variables separately as guidance.
+We can then decide to incorporate the outcome guidance which has the most biologically plausible interpretability for the obtained subtypes (i.e., survival difference, pathway analysis).
+In our breast cancer application example, we would suggest to use the results from ER-GuidedBayesianClustering because of (i) good subtype patterns; (ii) significant survival differences between subtypes; and (iii) the largest number of significant enriched pathways.
+To further deal with this issue, we will create a multivariate outcome-guided Bayesian clustering method that uses multiple clinical outcome variables as the guidance.